-Everyone starts exercising with the best of intentions, but sticking with fitness for the long haul can be challenging.
-That’s because you have to turn exercise into a habit, and experts say that can take up to eight months.
+Everyone starts exercising with the best of intentions, but sticking with it for the long haul can be challenging.
+That’s because you have to turn exercise into a habit, which experts say can take up to eight months.

 So how do you stay motivated?

 “In my experience, people stay with an exercise routine that is quick, fun, and has a lot of variety,” says Antonio Grajo, Jr., M.Ed., a certified strength training and conditioning specialist and a HealthFitness program manager in Providence.
 “It also has to be realistic.
 If it’s too hard, people tend to give up.
 If it’s too easy, people get bored.”
 Antonio offers these tips to help you overcome common hurdles to exercising.

 HURDLE: “It's too expensive.”

 SOLUTION: Try low-cost alternatives.